Cars 1962-63

 The choice was significant.
 Nuccio Bertone was one of the visionaries of the Italian design.
 The Wax Ferrari was conceived by Giorgetto Giugiaro, hired in the same year by Bertone at the age of 21, who was to become one of the most famous designers.

 This first SWB by Bertone and Giugiaro already displays their vision to create berlinettas with the aggressive shapes of a Grand Prix car.
-This car was sold for $ 7M including premium by RM Auctions on November 21, 2013.
+This car was sold for $ 7M by RM Auctions on November 21, 2013.

 In 1962 Nuccio Bertone purchases a 250 GT SWB chassis with the target to demonstrate to Enzo Ferrari that he is able to create a product competing through its modernity with Pinin Farina's classic design.